The Many Paths of the IB Diploma Programme

 IB Diploma Candidates

-IB Diploma Candidates must enrol in one course in each of Groups 1 thru 5.
+IB Diploma Candidates must enroll in one course in each of Groups 1 thru 5.
 For their sixth course, students may freely choose from Groups 2 through 6.

 For timetabling reasons, IB Diploma Candidates at Richmond Secondary School may only take one Higher Level Group 4 Course.

-IB Diploma Candidates are also required to enrol in the three additional IB Core Courses: Theory of Knowledge (TOK), Creativity-Activity-Service (CAS), and the 4000 word Extended Essay (EE).
+IB Diploma Candidates are also required to enroll in the three additional IB Core Courses: Theory of Knowledge (TOK), Creativity-Activity-Service (CAS), and the 4000 word Extended Essay (EE).